JasperFx/marten/docs/scenarios/command_handler_workflow.md

-# Command Handler Workflow for Capturing Events
+# CQRS Command Handler Workflow for Capturing Events

 ::: tip
 All of this functionality originated with Marten V5.4 as a way to optimize the development workflow of typical